Written by Rich Mackin - 27 Apr 2004

 Railway type and traffic

-The station is served by regular Northern Rail services from Bishop Auckland/Darlington & Saltburn usually formed of Class 142 DMU's and very occasionally Class 156's.
-No Trans Pennine services stop at Eaglescliffe.
+The station is served by regular Northern Rail services from Bishop Auckland/Darlington & Saltburn formed of Class 142s and Class 156s.
+No Trans Pennine services stop at Eaglescliffe though there is an hourly service passing in each direction formed of Class 185s.

 Services from the East Coast Main Line are also diverted when occasional engineering demands it.
-These consist of Virgin Voyagers, NXEC HSTs and 225s hauled by Class 67s.
+These consist of Virgin Trains East Coast HSTs and 225s hauled by Class 67s.
 Locomotives travelling to and from the North Yorkshire Moors Railway also pass through.

 Environment

 The station is a long island platform, with a footbridge, a large brick structure that used to form the ticket office, and two small shelters.
-The station is unstaffed.
+The station is staffed during the day and has a waiting room.

 Road directions